danbikle/madlib_demos/README.md

 ## svmreg11.txt contains output from svmreg11.sql

 ## svmreg12.bash wraps svmreg12.sql.
-It likes to be Long-Only and lacks effectiveness.
+It likes to be Long-Only but is more effective than LO.

 ## svmreg12.txt contains output from svmreg12.bash

+## svmreg13.bash wraps svmreg13.sql

+## svmreg13.txt contains output from svmreg13.bash; It tells me svmreg12.sql is more effective than svmreg13.sql.

 ## If you have questions, e-me: bikle101@gmail.com